elastic/ecs/rfcs/text/0001-wildcard-data-type.md

-# 0001: Wildcard Field Adoption into ECS
+# 0001: Wildcard Field Migration
 <!--^ The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC, taking care not to conflict with other RFCs.-->

 - Stage: **3 (draft)** <!-- Update to reflect target stage -->